 1977 — bart starr

-Drafted in 17th round in 1956.
-Became the winningest quarterback in football, directing the Packers to six Western Division titles and five world titles, including two Super Bowl victories, and earning MVP honors in Super Bowls I and II.
-Led the league in passing in 1962, 1964 and 1966, and was named to the Pro Bowl four times.
+Drafted in the 17th round in 1956, the 200th overall selection, and wound up winning a record five NFL championships as a starting quarterback.
+Named NFL’s MVP by The Associated Press in 1966.
+Led the Packers to victory in Super Bowls I and II and was named the game’s MVP each time.
+One of three quarterbacks picked on the NFL’s 1960s All-Decade Team.
+Led the NFL in passing in 1962, ‘64 and ’66.
+Passed for 24,718 yards with a 57.4 completion percentage.
+Named to the Pro Bowl four times.
 Held Packers career record for most games played (196) until surpassed by Brett Favre in 2004.
-In 1972 he coached Packers’ quarterbacks.
-Head coach of Green Bay Packers, 1975-83.
 Played college football at Alabama.
 Born Jan.
 9, 1934, in Montgomery, Ala.

 1978 — ray nitschke